pereraas/WouldYouRather/README.md

 # Would You Rather Project
-In the "Would You Rather?"
-Project, is a web app built using React, React-Router and Redux.
+"Would You Rather?" is a web app built using React, React-Router and Redux.
 This web app is a game that lets a user to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.

 ## Architecture
 The `_DATA.js` file contains the fake database and methods which are used by the app to access data.